Sherlock Holmes: Inspiration for the character

-Fictional character biography
+Biography

 Family and early life

-Details of Sherlock Holmes's life in Conan Doyle's stories are scarce and often vague.
+Details of Sherlock Holmes' life in Conan Doyle's stories are scarce and often vague.
 Nevertheless, mentions of his early life and extended family paint a loose biographical picture of the detective.

-A statement of Holmes's age in "His Last Bow" places his year of birth at 1854; the story, set in August 1914, describes him as sixty years of age.
+A statement of Holmes' age in "His Last Bow" places his year of birth at 1853–1854; the story, set in August 1914, describes him as sixty years of age.
 His parents are not mentioned, although Holmes mentions that his "ancestors" were "country squires".
 In "The Adventure of the Greek Interpreter", he claims that his grandmother was sister to the French artist Vernet, without clarifying whether this was Claude Joseph, Carle, or Horace Vernet.
-Holmes's brother Mycroft, seven years his senior, is a government official.
+Holmes' brother Mycroft, seven years his senior, is a government official.
 Mycroft has a unique civil service position as a kind of human database for all aspects of government policy.
 Sherlock describes his brother as the more intelligent of the two, but notes that Mycroft lacks any interest in physical investigation, preferring to spend his time at the Diogenes Club.

-Holmes says that he first developed his methods of deduction as an undergraduate; his earliest cases, which he pursued as an amateur, came from fellow university students.
+Holmes says that he first developed his methods of deduction as an undergraduate; his earliest cases, which he pursued as an amateur, came from his fellow university students.
 A meeting with a classmate's father led him to adopt detection as a profession.

 Life with Watson

-In the first Holmes tale, A Study in Scarlet, financial difficulties lead Holmes and Dr. Watson to share rooms together at 221B Baker Street, London.
+In the first tale of Sherlock Holmes, A Study in Scarlet, financial difficulties lead Holmes and Dr. Watson to share rooms together at 221B Baker Street, London.
 Their residence is maintained by their landlady, Mrs. Hudson.
 Holmes works as a detective for twenty-three years, with Watson assisting him for seventeen of those years.
 Most of the stories are frame narratives written from Watson's point of view, as summaries of the detective's most interesting cases.
 Holmes frequently calls Watson's records of Holmes's cases sensational and populist, suggesting that they fail to accurately and objectively report the "science" of his craft:

 Nevertheless, when Holmes recorded a case himself, he was forced to concede that he could more easily understand the need to write it in a manner that would appeal to the public rather than his intention to focus on his own technical skill.

 Holmes's friendship with Watson is his most significant relationship.
 When Watson is injured by a bullet, although the wound turns out to be "quite superficial", Watson is moved by Holmes's reaction:

 After confirming Watson's assessment of the wound, Holmes makes it clear to their opponent that the man would not have left the room alive if he genuinely had killed Watson.